Picus-Security-Golang-Bootcamp/bitirme-projesi-cagrikilicoglu/README.md

   }

 - `POST /api/v1/shopping-cart-api/categories/upload` : creates categories from a csv file uploaded in the request body as a form file.
 The endpoint is only authorized for admin.
 Authorization token must be provided in the request header.

+#### Product

+- `GET /api/v1/shopping-cart-api/products/` : list all the products with pagination parameters supplied by the user.
+If no pagination parameters are supplied, the endpoint uses defaults.<br>Example request: `GET /api/v1/shopping-cart-api/products/?page=3&pageSize=5` requests the third page of all the products ordered by name and divided by groups of five.

+- `GET /api/v1/shopping-cart-api/products/sku/{sku}` : list the product with product SKU parameter.<br>Example request: `GET /api/v1/shopping-cart-api/products/sku/213DS`
+  requests product with SKU "213DS".

+- `GET /api/v1/shopping-cart-api/products/id/{id}` : list the product with product ID parameter.<br>Example request: `GET /api/v1/shopping-cart-api/products/id/0f60fc10-4bed-4fcd-a5fe-d064a1a915cc`
+  requests product with ID "0f60fc10-4bed-4fcd-a5fe-d064a1a915cc".

+- `GET /api/v1/shopping-cart-api/products?name=?` : list the product/s with name parameter.<br>Example request: `GET /api/v1/shopping-cart-api/products?name=MacBook`
+  requests product/s whose name includes "MacBook".
+The search is elastic.

+- `POST /api/v1/shopping-cart-api/products/create` : creates a product supplied in the request body.
+The endpoint is only authorized for admin.
+Authorization token must be provided in the request header.<br>Example request: `POST /api/v1/shopping-cart-api/products/create` requests body: {
+  "categoryName": "Sneakers",
+  "name": "Nike Air Force 1",
+  "price": 76,
+  "stock": {
+  "number": 20,
+  "sku": "213DS"
+  }
+  }

+- `POST /api/v1/shopping-cart-api/products/upload` : creates products from a csv file uploaded in the request body as a form file.
+The endpoint is only authorized for admin.
+Authorization token must be provided in the request header.

+- `PUT /api/v1/shopping-cart-api/products/update/sku/{sku}` : updates a product supplied in the request body.
+The endpoint is only authorized for admin.
+Authorization token must be provided in the request header.<br>Example request: `/api/v1/shopping-cart-api/products/update/sku/213DS` requests body: {
+  "categoryName": "Sneakers",
+  "name": "Nike Air Force 1",
+  "price": 120,
+  "stock": {
+  "number": 50,
+  "sku": "213DS"
+  }
+  }

+- `DELETE /api/v1/shopping-cart-api/products/delete/sku/{sku}` : deletes a product with SKU parameter.
+The endpoint is only authorized for admin.
+Authorization token must be provided in the request header.<br>Example request: `DELETE /api/v1/shopping-cart-api/products/delete/sku/213DS`

 #### User